Strassen algorithm: Algorithm

 This construction does not reduce the number of multiplications: 8 multiplications of matrix blocks are still needed to calculate the $C_{ij}$ matrices, the same number of multiplications needed when using standard matrix multiplication.

-The Strassen algorithm defines instead new matrices:
+The Strassen algorithm defines instead new values:

 using only 7 multiplications (one for each $M_k$) instead of 8.
 We may now express the $C_{ij}$ in terms of $M_k$:

 We recursively iterate this division process until the submatrices degenerate into numbers (elements of the ring $\mathcal{R}$).
 If, as mentioned above, the original matrix had a size that was not a power of 2, then the resulting product will have zero rows and columns just like $A$ and $B$, and these will then be stripped at this point to obtain the (smaller) matrix $C$ we really wanted.

 Practical implementations of Strassen's algorithm switch to standard methods of matrix multiplication for small enough submatrices, for which those algorithms are more efficient.
 The particular crossover point for which Strassen's algorithm is more efficient depends on the specific implementation and hardware.
 Earlier authors had estimated that Strassen's algorithm is faster for matrices with widths from 32 to 128 for optimized implementations.
 However, it has been observed that this crossover point has been increasing in recent years, and a 2010 study found that even a single step of Strassen's algorithm is often not beneficial on current architectures, compared to a highly optimized traditional multiplication, until matrix sizes exceed 1000 or more, and even for matrix sizes of several thousand the benefit is typically marginal at best (around 10% or less).
 A more recent study (2016) observed benefits for matrices as small as 512 and a benefit around 20%.

-Winograd form
+Improvements to Strassen algorithm

-It is possible to reduce the number of matrix additions by instead using the following form discovered by Winograd:
+It is possible to reduce the number of matrix additions by instead using the following form discovered by Winograd in 1971: